 DREAMM will attempt to recognize the game you are running by consulting an internal database of all SCUMM games I have encountered.
 At this point, it’s still possible you could have a variant I haven’t seen before.
 In this case you’ll see a dialog like the one to the right.
 Click the links to email your information in to me so that future versions won’t give you the warning.

 Also be aware that DREAMM configures the available options and some behaviors internally based on which game it thinks you’re running.
 So when you run an unknown version, you may encounter issues with selecting the wrong sound system or other oddities.

 In order to run the games, DREAMM needs to know where your game files are.
 There are many different ways to accomplish this, which are detailed below.

-Important: DREAMM only supports DOS versions of the games, and requires the presence of the original DOS executable file.
+Important: DREAMM only supports DOS, FM Towns, and original Windows versions of the games, and requires the presence of the original executable files.

 If you just double-click on the DREAMM application, you’ll see DREAMM’s “Add Games” screen.
 On this screen, you have a couple of options:

 Scan for Games — Click this button to automatically scan for games that may already be installed.
 DREAMM will look in the following locations for games:

 Steam Users: If you purchased any SCUMM games through Steam, DREAMM will not detect them, because the Steam versions of the games are missing key files that DREAMM requires.

 Add Game Directory — Click this button to select a directory on your computer where a game is installed (or which contains the installer EXE).
 DREAMM will scan that directory for game files, and if it finds any games or demos, it will add them to its list.